 Keble offers the opportunity to belong to a large and flourishing graduate community.

 Keble is a community of men and women sustained by their shared commitment to ideals of academic excellence.
 At the postgraduate level that means that we are keen to attract students from as wide a variety of backgrounds as possible studying the full range of academic disciplines.
 We wish to realise the full potential of our members by providing them with frameworks of academic and social support, encouraging them to broaden their horizons by interacting with people from other disciplines.

-Five times a year the Warden hosts graduate discussion evenings in the lodgings, where researchers present their work in progress to a diverse group of graduates and fellows.
-There are also opportunities for graduates to dine on High Table and take lunch in the Senior Common Room during vacations, providing further opportunities for interaction.
+There are opportunities for graduates to dine on High Table and take lunch in the Senior Common Room during vacations, providing further opportunities for interaction.
 The six research clusters of Keble’s Advanced Studies Centre also create fora for discussion, holding regular seminars, lectures and workshops designed to reach across disciplinary boundaries.

 The Middle Common Room’s suite of three large social rooms is an ideal haven from the labs or the library.
-Located right in the centre of the College, the rooms were refurbished to a high standard in the 2000s.
+Located right in the centre of the College, the rooms were refurbished recently to a high standard.
 The MCR is a place to relax, make a coffee, watch TV or chat with friends and colleagues.